-MySQL backup with Percona Monitoring and Management (PMM) seems useful
+MySQL backups using Percona Monitoring and Management (PMM) seem convenient.

 Introduction